 A: Many times following an accident

 we receive urgent requests to fix an intersection by installing

 signals or turning it into a four-way stop.
 However, a reactionary

-and emotional response following an accident would not be prudent
+and emotional response following an accident would not necessarily

 Sometimes a four-way